 When you are signed into the website, a CMS toolbar appears at the top of each page that provides access to page content and site administration.
 But first you must sign in.

-Sign in by visiting the sign in page.
-Use your CS Dept username and LDAP password.
+Visit the sign in page and sign in using your Brown Account.
 Note that you are only signed in when you are connected securely (via ssl).
 You can sign in from any CS web page, by clicking on the "Sign In" link in the lower right corner.

 Editing a Web Page

-When you visit a page that contains content you have permission to edit, a "live" button appears in the CMS toolbar.
+When you visit a page that contains content you have permission to edit, an "Edit Page" button appears in the CMS toolbar.
 Click on it to edit the page.

 As you mouse over the page, your mouse pointer will change to indicate that you can double-click to edit whatever is beneath it.
 Double-click, as it suggests, and an in-browser html editor appears in a popup, as shown in the image at the top of this page.